Nintendo Network: Demos

 Game demos of retail and digital games have been available free to download on the Nintendo eShop since it was updated in December 2011.
 Developers are required to limit the number of plays available to the user.
 The first paid demo was released in Japan on August 4, 2011 and free demos were released in Japan on December 27, 2011 and in North America on January 19, 2012.

 Virtual Console

-Virtual Console, sometimes abbreviated as VC, is a specialized section of the Nintendo eShop online service that allow players to purchase and download games from discontinued consoles and other software for Nintendo's Wii, Wii U, and Nintendo 3DS.
+Virtual Console, sometimes abbreviated as VC, was a specialized section of the Nintendo eShop online service that allowed players to purchase and download games from discontinued consoles and other software for Nintendo's Wii, Wii U, and Nintendo 3DS.

 Wii U

-The Wii U uses the Wii U Menu and Nintendo eShop to access and purchase Virtual Console titles, respectively.
+The Wii U used the Wii U Menu and Nintendo eShop to access and purchase Virtual Console titles, respectively.
 Virtual Console games on the Wii U can be suspended and users can also create save states anytime.
-All Virtual Console game bought on the Nintendo eShop can be played on the GamePad through Off-TV Play.
+All Virtual Console games bought on the Nintendo eShop can be played on the GamePad through Off-TV Play.

 The entire Virtual Console library available on Wii is also available on Wii U, but only through the implementation of the console's "Wii Mode" and Wii Shop Channel, to access and purchase Virtual Console titles.